GREATer TOGETHER: Ready to Thrive!

-Tickets for any 20/21 season GREAT show that is postponed (including Mamma Mia) will be transferred to a credit on-account that will be honored for future performances.
+Tickets for any 20/21 season GREAT show that was postponed (including Mamma Mia) have been transferred to a credit on-account that will be honored for future performances.
 GREAT will perform all the shows announced and updated dates will be shared through email and social media when it is determined to be safe.

 Though it looks different, theatre education has not stopped just because we cannot meet in person, and it’s been exciting to adapt to the current needs of our community.